Washington Senate passes police arbitration bill - YakTriNews.com

 The measure is part of an ambitious package of police reform legislation that lawmakers are considering this session following Black Lives Matter protests that erupted in the wake of the police killing of George Floyd in Minneapolis.

-Critics have long argued that because departments and officers typically must agree on an arbitrator, private arbitrators often side with the officers to show they can be “fair” — and thus continue being hired in future cases.
+Critics have long argued that because departments and officers typically must agree on an arbitrator, arbitrators have an incentive to sometimes side with the officers: to show they can be “fair” and thus continue being hired in future cases.

 Under the bill, arbitrators from the roster would be assigned in alphabetical order to review cases.
 They would be appointed by the Public Relations Employment Commission, and they would have to meet certain qualifications including at least six years of experience as an arbitrator or labor relations advocate.